Do You Need to Shock Above Ground Pools? Complete Guide

 How Much Shock to Add

 The amount depends on your pool size and current conditions.
-For weekly maintenance shocking:
+Use our chlorine calculator for exact dosing, or follow these general guidelines for weekly maintenance:

-Important: Use liquid chlorine (sodium hypochlorite) rather than cal-hypo shock powder.
+Important: Use liquid chlorine (which is sodium hypochlorite solution) rather than cal-hypo shock powder.
 Liquid chlorine doesn't add calcium hardness or cyanuric acid, making it ideal for above ground pools with vinyl liners.

 Proper Shocking Procedure